-The construction of max registers with maximum value M from basic RW registers is structurally similar.
+The construction of max registers over V values from basic RW registers is structurally similar.

 Lemma 11.19.
-Suppose we are given two atomic max registers of maximum value M and an atomic read/write register.
-Then we can implement a max register with maximum value 2M and the following properties from these.
+Suppose we are given two atomic max registers over V values and an atomic read/write register.
+Then we can implement a max register over 2V values and the following properties from these.

-- It is linearizable.

-- All operations are wait-free.

-- Each read operation consists of one read of the RW register and reading one of the max registers.
+- It is linearizable. - All operations are wait-free. - Each read operation consists of one read of the RW register and reading one of the max registers. - Each write operation consists of at most one read of the RW register and writing to one of the max registers.